Christina5P/Mindful-Rise/README.md

 If there´s no post in a category, you get a message,so you understand that there is no published posts.

+The blog index has a paginator, allowing you to navigate between pages using "previous" and "next," and see how many pages there are.

 ### Courses
 The courses page is more exclusive and available only to members.
 When logged in, users are greeted with a welcome message and can access the course material below the message.